Selecting and Managing Underwriters for Negotiated Bond Sales

 - Take steps to maximize the number of respondents by posting the RFP on your website, using the resources of your municipal advisor, sending to firms that specialize in your type of credit, using mailing lists, media advertising, and using the resources of the GFOA.

 - Give adequate time for firms to develop their responses to the RFP.
-Two weeks should be appropriate for all but the most complicated RFPs.
+Two to three weeks should be appropriate for most RFPs; however, the more complicated RFPs may require additional response time.

 - Document and retain the description of how the selection was made and the rankings of each firm.

-Finally, as noted above, it is important for issuers to understand and become familiar with municipal advisor and underwriter responsibilities as discussed in the materials related to the SECs Municipal Advisor Rule.
+Finally, as noted above, it is important for issuers to understand and become familiar with MA and underwriter responsibilities as discussed in the materials related to the SEC’s Municipal Advisor Rule.